-The Data Revolution Policy (DRP) of Rwanda for which the implementation's resiponsibility has been assigned to NISR in collaboration with other relevant institutions will ensure that Government of Rwanda agencies follow consistent rules on data release, privacy safeguards, use of an open license and technical standards.
+The Data Revolution Policy (DRP) of Rwanda for which the implementation's responsibility has been assigned to NISR and other institutions will ensure that Government of Rwanda agencies follow consistent rules on data release, privacy safeguards, use of an open license and technical standards.

 Over the next 5 years between 2017 and 2022, this policy that was officially approved by a Cabinet Meeting held on 26 April 2017, is set to focus primarily on building capabilities of different stakeholders and equip them with skills to analyze the continuous growing amount of data that are generated every second by various sources within all sectors.

 Currently, there are many definitions being used by different stakeholders to describe data revolution.
 The UN Secretary General’s Independent Expert Advisory Group (IEAG) defines Data Revolution as an “explosion” in the volume and production of data matched by a “growing demand for data from all parts of society”.
 On the other hand, PARIS21 presents a complementary approach and refers Data Revolution to “delivering the right data to the right people in the right format at the right time”.
 This latter definition by Paris21 underlines the fact that Data Revolution should increase the use and impact of data on outcomes.

 Briefly, the analysis of the so called Big Data aims at deriving more timely statistical insights that may boost evidence based decision making, enhancing transparency and promoting citizen participation, and also offering opportunities for attaining an innovation data-enabled industry to accelerate social economic development.

 Data visualization is the principle of taking a data set and presenting it in a graphical format that can make it more easily understood.
 With this visualization, visitors can use technology to drill down into charts and graphs, interactively changing what data you see and how it is processed.